Irradiated Blue Topaz Gemstone

 Is It Unsafe To Wear Irradiated Blue Topaz?

 A lot people ask this question.
 Not only blue topaz but all irradiated stones are not harmful because they may be slightly radioactive quickly after their treatment.
 Also, the Nuclear Regulatory Commission (NRC) has no reason to believe that wearing irradiated blue topaz and other gems can be harmful.
 Also, there have been no reported cases of anyone being harmed by wearing these gems.
-By the way here is a tutorial on How to clean your Blue topaz.

 Does Irradiation Make The Blue Topaz Radioactive?